-from Figure 1 and are not modeled in this approximation because they do not contribute significantly to fatigue damage.
-Also, in Figure 1, the cycle counts have been normalized to a 100-second time interval to allow direct comparison of the data collected over various time lengths.
+The histogram of the rainflow counted data for the 12 to 15 m/s wind speed interval is compared to the narrow-band Gaussian model (sum of six Rayleigh distributions) in Figures 3 and 4.
+Figure 3 compares the two on a linear plot and Figure 4 compares the two on a Weibull scale.4 The cycles in both distributions are displayed in 2 MPa intervals.
+The low-amplitude stress counts in the histogram have been eliminated from Figures 3 and 4 and are not modeled in this approximation because they do not contribute significantly to fatigue damage.5 Also, in these figures, the cycle counts have been normalized to a 100-second time interval to allow direct comparison of the data collected over various time lengths.
 As seen in these two figures, the distributions compare favorably.

-The Rayleigh distribution is, however, displaced slightly from the rainflow counted data.
-Table I indicates that the RMS
+The Rayleigh distributions are, however, displaced slightly from the rainflow counted data.
+Table I indicates that the RMS values for the "Long Term Bins" and the "Histogram" differ slightly, sometimes higher and sometimes lower.
+This difference is attributed to the sample lengths for the two data